code49/python_dev_tools/README.md

 ![project banner image](readmebanner.png)

-_somewhat obviously, change this for use in projects_
+_somewhat obviously, change this for use in projects._

 ## purpose: